 Ophthalmologist Ray Karchmer Daily fought for equality and accessibility for women and children in Texas.
 The first Jewish woman to graduate from a Texas medical school, Daily advocated for equal treatment of female medical students and promoted equitable policies for low-income and disabled students in the Texas school system.

-Helen Miller Dalsheimer was a distinguished leader in the Jewish community, both nationally and in her native Baltimore.
-She had a distinguished career as a volunteer whose contributions helped bring women, both volunteers and professionals, into positions of leadership previously occupied only by men.
+Helen Miller Dalsheimer was a leader in the Jewish community, both nationally and in her native Baltimore.
+She had a distinguished career as a volunteer, helping lead organizations such as the National Federation of Temple Sisterhoods and the Women’s Hospital of Baltimore.

 Jewish immigrants to the New World brought with them their ritual and celebratory Jewish dances, but these traditional forms of Jewish dance waned in the United States.
 Working-class and poor Jewish immigrants parents sought out culture and education in the arts for their children, often as a vehicle for assimilation.
 Jewish women were particularly attracted to the field of modern dance.